Rugby league in Italy: Demographics

 The Federazione Italiana Rugby League primarily focuses on the North of the country, and has offices in Australia, France, and the UK to aid development of Italian players in these countries.

 As in most countries, rugby league is a working class sport in Italy.

-A lot of Italian players are Australian citizens and live in Australia, which has long drawn critism of having a "lack of authenticity" in Italy.
+A lot of Italian players are Australian citizens and live in Australia, which has long drawn criticism of having a "lack of authenticity" in Italy.